Connect with us

 6. Cadmium

-It has been widely used on other metals especially steel as corrosion resistant plating.
-Its compounds have also been used to stabilize plastic and to colour glass since they are available in red, yellow and orange pigments.
+It has been widely used on other metals especially steel as corrosion-resistant plating.
+Its compounds have also been used to stabilize plastic and to color glass since they are available in red, yellow and orange pigments.

-Cadmium fumes, highly soluble compounds or fine dust can cause pulmonary oedema (accumulation of fluids in the air spaces and tissue in the lungs), pneumonitis (inflammation of lung tissue) and death.
+Cadmium fumes, highly soluble compounds or fine dust can cause pulmonary edema (accumulation of fluids in the air spaces and tissue in the lungs), pneumonitis (inflammation of lung tissue) and death.

 7. Volatile Organic Compounds